 At the same time, you’ll also be creating top-of-mind awareness of yourself and your brand.
 And you’ll get your share of referrals via your social media presence – provided you also put in the time mailing, writing, and picking up the phone.

 3. Use social media.
 But don’t rely on it.

 Social media is a gold mine for building a referral-based business.
 But it’s only the beginning.
 Don’t expect referrals just from being online.
 Referrals ultimately come on the strength of your personal relationships with people in your network.

-Facebook and other social media are useful research tools, but they’re supplementary tools.
+Facebook and other social media are useful for research, but they’re supplementary tools.
 They still require active relationship management like what you can accomplish with a real estate CRM.

 Before meeting someone, check out their social media feeds.
 Take a note of who their closest associates, friends and family are on social media.
 Is anybody moving into or out of town?
 Chances are good they’ll need a real estate agent.

 Have a system.
 If you have Market Leader, use it.
 Market Leader is one of the most advanced CRM systems available to agents in the industry.